UmarlyPoeta/File_Organizer/README.md

 ## Overview

-This Python script organizes files in a given directory by their extensions.
-It creates separate folders for each file extension and moves the corresponding files into these folders.
+This Python script organizes files in a specified directory by their extensions.
+It creates separate folders for each file extension in a user-defined directory and moves the corresponding files into these folders.

 ## Features

+- Prompts the user to input a directory path containing the files to be organized.
-- Prompts the user to input a directory path.
+- Prompts the user to input a directory path where the organized files will be stored.
-- Scans the specified directory and identifies all file extensions.
+- Scans the specified source directory and identifies all file extensions.
-- Creates a folder for each unique file extension.
+- Creates a folder for each unique file extension in the specified destination directory.
-- Moves files into their respective extension folders.
+- Moves files into their respective extension folders in the destination directory.

 ## Prerequisites

 - Python 3.x installed on your system.
 - Basic knowledge of using the command line or terminal.
+- Ensure the destination directory exists and is writable.

 ## Installation